adonisjs/v5-docs/content/releases/out-of-preview.md

 ## Assets manager
 You can optionally configure webpack encore to bundle your frontend assets.

-We make use of package detection to check if `@symfony/webpack-encore` is installed and start the webpack dev server from the `node ace serve --watch` command.
+We use package detection to check if `@symfony/webpack-encore` is installed and start the webpack dev server from the `node ace serve --watch` command.
 Meaning, you can start both the AdonisJS development server and the webpack dev server from a single command.

 Also, we have added new tags and helper methods to reference the compiled assets inside Edge templates.
-Following is a standard template to reference the frontend assets inside the edge templates
+Following is a standard template to reference the frontend assets inside the edge templates.

 ```edge
 <!DOCTYPE html>